lolandese/lolandese.github.com/terms.md

 ## On location

 I have a daily all-in rate when working on location that does include accommodation and travel expenses.
-To go [breakeven](https://en.wikipedia.org/wiki/Break-even) a minimum of one month is required.
+To go [breakeven](https://en.wikipedia.org/wiki/Break-even) a minimum period of one month is required.

 I can arrange initial accommodation myself through [Airbnb](https://www.airbnb.com/users/show/7889468).